daidensacha/Portfolio-Daiden-Sacha/README.md

 ## Code Institute: Milestone Project 1
 ### Portfolio - Daiden Sacha - Full Stack Web Developer
 * * *
 I decided on completing a personal portfolio because of my desire to change my career to Full Stack Development.
 This project motivates me to nosh out the details and to create a portfolio that evolves as my studies and knowledge progress.
+[See my portfolio here](https://daidensacha.github.io/Portfolio-Daiden-Sacha/).

 ### Planning
 * * *